webclinic017/Freq-trade-stra/README.md

 Strategies intended for use with Freqtrade, use them at your own risk.
 I take no responsibility for lost money/crypto related to these strategies.
+# Always backtest and Hyperopt every strategy for current market conditions.
+I prefer Sortino, but occasionally I use Sharpe as well.

 If you want to collaborate with me please reach out via discord jadex#0557